-a) Staff will only store, supervise and administer medicine that has been prescribed for an individual child.
-Medicines must be stored safely in the pharmacist's original container and clearly labelled with the child's name, the dosage and instructions for administration. b) Non-emergency prescribed medication is stored in the Student Support Office at Exeter Road and Mill Lane.
-Medication requiring refrigeration is stored in the Student Support fridge at Exeter Road and the Staff Room Fridge at Mill Lane. c) Emergency medications such as Epi-pens and asthma inhalers should be carried by the child at all times .Children should know where their medicines are stored; they should not be locked away.
+Staff will only store, supervise and administer medicine that has been prescribed for an individual child.
+Medicines including Epi-pens and asthma inhalers must be stored safely in the pharmacist's original container and clearly labelled with the child's name, the dosage and instructions for administration.
+All medicines will be stored in the medical room.
+Emergency items such as Epi-pens and asthma inhalers are stored in an unlocked cupboard.
+All other medicines are stored in a locked container/fridge.

-d) Parents are ultimately responsible for checking expiry dates on their children's medicines and replacing as necessary.
-The First Aid coordinator will also check medication expiry dates yearly a) Staff should not dispose of medicines.
-Parents are responsible for ensuring that dateexpired medicines are returned to a pharmacy for safe disposal.
-They should also collect medicines held at the end of each year.
-Any medicines that have not been collected should be taken to a local pharmacy for safe disposal.
+Parents are ultimately responsible for checking expiry dates on their children's medicines and replacing as necessary.
+The First Aid coordinator will also check medication expiry dates yearly